-Planning your future with scenarios is at the heart of FUTRLI, and the rich data that is created there holds the key to your success.
-Since their launch, Predictive Alerts have been one of our most popular features.
+Planning your future with scenarios is at the heart of Futrli, and the rich data that is created there holds the key to your success.
+Since launching them, predictive alerts have been one of our most popular features.
 They are used by accountants and business owners to keep a watchful eye on the financial future of their operations.

 Just like an alert on your iPhone, you set them and forget them.
 There is no need to repeatedly check the implications of fresh financial data and your changing assumptions, we’ll take that stress away.
 Our cloud platform does all that hard work for you, warning you to any problems that develop on the horizon.

 Our alerts are linked to the scenario engine so they remain relevant due to our seamless integration with Xero or Quickbooks.
 Alerts can monitor all kinds of measures of financial health and with your entire Chart of Accounts and formulas at your disposal, these can be as simple or complex as you need them to be.

 Your first step is to choose which area of the business you are going to monitor and the second is to decide upon a predetermined threshold that you will work within (anything above/below we can warn you about).

 One handy Alert can focus on future bank balances.
 It’s fairly basic, but almost always critical.
 For example, you can set it to send an email should future balances, given current levels and projected activity, go below £5,000.
 We would advise that you add a threshold limit so you will be warned if you go within 20% of this, but the amount can be anything you choose.

 This Alert is a little more complex.
 Imagine you are a company with a Recurring Revenue Model and you have your staff projections loaded into Futrli as non-financial information.
 You could set a formula driven predictive alert to tell you when you will need to hire new staff or, equally, when you may have too many.

 Alerts will predict future issues so be prepared